aws-samples/amazon-congnito-user-pool-exporter/readme.md

 Detailed information can be found here: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

-## Modify the settings.txt file located in src
+## [Optional] Modify the settings.txt file located in src
+If you do not wish to provide profile and region information as arguments to the Pooltool, you can save them to a settings.txt file.

-You'll need to modify the settings.txt file located in the src folder to align with the profile you created in the previous step and the region in which the Cognito user pool that you want to export is located
+Modify the settings.txt file located in the src folder to align with the profile you created in the previous step and the region in which the Cognito user pool that you want to export is located.

 # Usage
 For up-to-date inline help documentation type the following: